How to Drive to Alaska: Everything you need to Know

 The exchange rate between the Canadian and US Dollar

 Expect to pay more for gas in Canada than in the US and even more for gas in remote areas.
-You”ll be paying at least 20% more for gas and if you’re in a remote part of British Columbia as much as 50% more.
+You”ll be paying at least 20% more for gas.
+If you’re in a remote part of British Columbia as much as 50% more.
 In Canada, gas is sold by the liter (instead of gallons) and you’ll be paying in Canadian dollars.
-Between these two, it can be difficult for an American to figure out how much they’re actually spending!
+Between these two, it can be difficult for an American to figure out how much they’re actually spending.
 The most important thing is to budget enough for gas that you don’t get tempted to drive on to find cheaper gas.
 This might result in you running out of gas, which is no fun!

 You can save money by camping along the way if you’re a camper.
-I like to camp but I have usually split my nights between camping and hotels since setting up camp in a new location each day takes a lot of time.
-If you’re taking your time though, then camping each night will be no problem.
+I like to camp but I have usually split my nights between camping and hotels.
+Setting up camp in a new location each day takes a lot of time.
+If you’re taking your time camping each night will be no problem.
 The sleeping section below has more information on camping, roadhouses and hotels.

 Can you Drive to Alaska without going through Canada?

 You will definitely be driving through Canada if you drive to Alaska.
-In fact, most of your drive will be in Canada, including the British Columbia and the Yukon as well as Alberta if you are coming from further east.
+In fact, most of your drive will be in Canada.
+Your drive includes British Columbia and the Yukon as well as Alberta if you are coming from further east.
 It is your responsibility to research the most up to date rules regarding entry to Canada and Canadian road rules.
 A few of the important things to know include:

 You will need a passport.
 If you are a US Citizen and resident of Washington, Michigan, Minnesota, New York or Vermont you can get and use an enhanced driver’s license to cross the land border between the US and Canada in a car.
 You can also use a NEXUS pass if you have one.